henrychris/obsidian-softwareeng/docs/Tips/Junior Developer Tips.md

 5. Set a time to search and apply for roles.
 Set a time to learn.
 Set a time to work.
 6. Contribute to OSS.
 7. Build your portfolio.
+8. Focus on IMPACT.
+Always think about the **why** to your work and focus your energy on work that aligns with your interests AND that of the company.
+That is the fastest way to grow your career.
+Discuss project prioritization with your manager and team lead.
 Related: [[To Learn]], [[Books To Read]]